WASH grand opening June 19 at Huntington Mall

 Owner Jamie Seabolt says WASH has plans to open another location in early August at the Ashland Town Center.

-Click here to visit WASH online.
+to visit WASH online.

-Click here to read our previous story.
+to read our previous story.